gympass/cdn-origin-controller/README.md

 cdn-origin-controller.gympass.com/cdn.class: bar-com
 ```

+## Behavior ordering

+During reconciliation, the controller will assemble desired behaviors based on all
+Ingresses that compose a single CloudFront.
+In order to determine the correct
+order of behaviors based on their paths, the following criteria are followed.

+Given a path `i` and a path `j`:

+1. `i` is more specific if `i` is longer than `j`

+2. If both are the same length, `i` is more specific if it comes before `j` in a
+ special alphabetical order, where "*" and "?" come after all other characters.

+The order can be summarized as `[0-9],[A-Z],[a-z], ?, *`.

+"?" is considered more specific than "\*" because it represents a single char,
+while "\*" may represent more.

+This allows for more specific routing of requests which could be matched by better
+routes.

+For example:

+- Catch-all Ingress, with a path `/??-??/foo`
+- USA-specific Ingress, with a path `/en-us/foo`

+In CloudFront, these would result in the following order:

+- /en-us/foo -> en-us specific origin
+- /??-??/foo -> catch all origin

 ## User-supplied origin/behavior configuration

 If you need additional origin/behavior configuration that you can't express via Ingress resources (e.g., pointing to an S3 bucket with static resources of your application) you can do that using the `cdn-origin-controller.gympass.com/cf.user-origins`.